No one wants to overspend on groceries each month.

 So know what your store will or won’t allow before you attempt it so that you don’t waste your time.

 Never leave a store without seeing if they have an in-store coupon for what you’re buying.
-For example, at CVS, you can check any deals on the item by electronically scanning your Extra Care Card.
+For example, you can check any deals on the item at CVS by electronically scanning your Extra Care Card.

 Though CVS is a drugstore, they do have food items, and also, a lot of grocery stores use their type of Extra Care Card, but they just gave it another title.